Uovo in Raviolo (Raviolo with an Egg Yolk)

 6. Pinch the edges of each raviolo to seal again and thin out the edges so they cook more evenly.
 Gently transfer to a lightly semolina-floured tray and repeat!

-Note: Ravioli all’uovo are incredibly decadent and one or two per person is usually plenty.
-I used some of my remaining dough and filling to make regular ravioli so nothing went to waste!
+Note: These ravioli are decadent and one or two per person is usually plenty.
+I used my remaining dough and filling to make regular ravioli so nothing went to waste!

 Bring a large saucepan of water to a gentle boil.